 BHA launches the Promenade Gardens Conservancy, a public-private partnership, to ensure the continued maintenance of the plantings along the Promenade.

 BHA wins settlement over the illegal disposition of the Tobacco Warehouse, resulting in additional parkland for Brooklyn Bridge Park.
 The New York Landmarks Conservancy described the significance of the decision here.

-BHA's proposed Borough Hall Skyscraper Historic District is designated by the NYC Landmarks Commission.
+BHA's proposed Borough Hall Skyscraper Historic District is designated by the NYC Landmarks Preservation Commission.
 For more information, see the Commission’s report here.

 BHA secures Federal funding for the installation of historic street lamps throughout the south Heights.

 BHA’s successful application results in Brooklyn Heights winning Neighborhood Slow Zone designation, bringing the installation of speed humps and 20 mph speed restriction throughout the neighborhood.
 For more on the Slow Zone implementation, go here.